gwu-libraries/python-learning-examples/README.md

 # Project-based Modules/Scripts

+The project-based modules/scripts are resources for peer instructors who want to either "live code" with peers (e.g., you code from the "script" on a screen as the learners write the code on their computers) or as tutorials that you work through together.
+You and the learners can use the [GW Juptyer Hub](https://go.gwu.edu/jhub) to code without having to download or set up any software.

 | Directory  | Topic       | Level |
 | :-----------: | :-----------------: | :-----------------: |
 | [Off the Ground with Python](https://openedx.seas.gwu.edu/courses/course-v1:GW+EngComp1+2018/about)  | Python Basics | Beginner |